Dementia

 FAQs

-Dementia can only be diagnosed by a qualified medical practitioner (such as a GP) or by a specialist.
-A GP will conduct a series of medical and psychological tests to identify the condition which may be causing the symptoms.
-Explore in detail how dementia is diagnosed.
+A GP will conduct a series of medical and psychological tests to identify the condition which may be causing your symptoms.
+These tests or assessments may include:

 Dementia affects people in different ways depending on a number of factors including the type of dementia you are diagnosed with.
 Resources and support are available to guide you along the way.